bloominstituteoftechnology/Secret-Gists/spec.md

 **Status**

-Incomplete
+Completed

-# Retrieve an encrypted gist a friend has posted 9
+# Retrieve an encrypted gist a friend has posted 9 // done

 **Expected Functionality**